emberjs/website/source/blog/2018-06-29-ember-3-2-released.md

 #### Deprecations (3)

 Deprecations are added to Ember.js when an API will be removed at a later date.
-Each deprecation has an entry in the deprecation guide describing the migration path to more stable API.
+Each deprecation has an entry in the deprecation guide describing the migration path to a more stable API.
 Deprecated public APIs are not removed until a major release of the framework.

 Consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon if you would like to upgrade your application without immediately addressing deprecations.